 3. Personalise The Experience

 Use data and insights to personalise the experience across all channels.
-Consider using customer data to personalise email marketing messages or offer customised recommendations based on a customer’s browsing history.
+Consider using customer data to personalise email marketing messages or offer customised recommendations based on a customer’s shopping history.

 4. Use The Right Technology And Tools